Sunset House Snorkeling

 South of Georgetown on Grand Cayman, the snorkelling at Sunset House is known for the Nicholson shipwreck and the submerged Amphrite brown statue.
 There is a scenic spur and groove coral reef formation located further offshore.
 When snorkeling off Sunset House, you may spot stingrays, eels and sea turtles.

-After a long day of snorkeling at Sunset House, you might want to grab a cool, refreshing drink at Bar Jack, Tiki Beach or the Wreck Bar at Rum Point.
+After a long day of snorkeling at Sunset House, you might want to grab a cool, refreshing drink at My Beach Bar right there are Sunset House.

 To reach the snorkeling on Grand Cayman Island by air, you will fly into the Owen Roberts International Airport (GCM).
 There are regular flights from Houston, Dallas and Miami.
 Once on Grand Cayman Island, the snorkeling dive sites are easily accessed by renting either a scooter or jeep, both of which are common means of transportation on the island.
 There is also a public bus that covers most regions of the island.
 When departing the Cayman Islands, there is a departure tax of $37.50USD.
 This tax may be included in the airline ticket, but you will want to verify in advance.
 The Sunset House is located due west of the airport.

-Overall, Sunset House is the 6th most popular snorkel dive spot of all 19 snorkeling dives in Grand Cayman.
+Overall, Sunset House is the 7th most popular snorkel dive spot of all 25 snorkeling dives in Grand Cayman.
 Several of the better snorkeling spots are nearby Sunset House including Eden Rock, Cheeseburger Reef, Smiths Cove, Wreck Of The Gamma and Wreck Of The Cali.